 The last statistical test that we studied (ANOVA) involved the relationship between a categorical explanatory variable (X) and a quantitative response variable (Y).
-Next, we will consider inferences about the relationships between two categorical variables, corresponding to case $C \rightarrow C$.
+Next, we will consider inferences about the relationships between two categorical variables, corresponding to case $C \rightarrow C$ .

-In our graphing, we have already summarized the relationship between two categorical variables for a given data set (using a two-way table and conditional percents), without trying to generalize beyond the sample data.
+In our graphing, we have already summarized the relationship between two categorical variables for a given data set, without trying to generalize beyond the sample data.
 Now we will perform statistical inference for two categorical variables, using the sample data to draw conclusions about whether or not we have evidence that the variables are related in the larger population from which the sample was drawn.
 In other words, we would like to assess whether the relationship between X and Y that we observed in the data is due to a real relationship between X and Y in the population, or if it is something that could have happened just by chance due to sampling variability.

 The statistical test that will answer this question is called the chi-square test of independence.
-Chi is a Greek letter that looks like this: χ , so the test is sometimes referred to as: The χ 2 test of independence.
+Chi is a Greek letter that looks like this: $\chi$ , so the test is sometimes referred to as: The $\chi 2$ test of independence.